Partner NGOs & Community-Based Organisations

 Civic and Voter's Education (CVE)

-The Programme will support formation of Community Education Teams (CET) to conduct civic and voters’ education in five (5) biggest barangays (village) in Quezon City—District 2: Commonwealth, Payatas, Holy Spirit, Bagong Silangan and Batasan Hills.
-The training will encompass topics such as human rights, democratic principles, good governance, civic obligations and participation, etc.
+CPF and IPG developed a Civic and Voter’s Education Training Manual.
+This was piloted in five (5) biggest barangays (village) in Quezon City—District 2: Commonwealth, Payatas, Holy Spirit, Bagong Silangan and Batasan Hills.
+Topics include human rights, democratic principles, good governance, civic obligations and participation, etc.

 The PINASAMA (Parent Initiative for Social Awareness Mainstreaming Advocacy) is a community-based organisation providing day care and Early Childhood Care and Development (ECCD) services as an alternative education for children age 3-6 years old.
 Its history traces back to 1984, taking up the issue of access to child care and education, these women leaders researched, trained and mobilized for the installation of ECCD programs in urban poor villages in Quezon City (initially in Barangay Commonwealth and Batasan Hills).
 These local initiatives found to be very responsive to the needs of community women, thus it was replicated in thirteen (13) other communities, extending to the neighbouring barangays of Holy Spirit and Payatas.